Context variables

 Context variable are the inputs for the automation conditions or checks.

-Items marked with are under development and are not available yet.
+• Under development and not available yet.

 Overview